Strongly correlated superfluid order parameters from dc Josephson supercurrents: Theoretical modeling methods

-with the correction factor $f(g)\geq 1$, where $g\equiv I_2/I_c$ \cite{goldobin}.
-Although $I_c$ estimated from Eq.~\eqref{realIc} is indeed the dominant contribution for the critical current, we observe that $I_2$ can increase the $I_c$ given by Eq.~\eqref{realIc} up to $10\%$ for the lowest barrier height used in unitary and BCS regime, i.e., $f\approx1.1$.
-Therefore, we take into account the contribution of the second-harmonic current in all theory/experiment comparisons, setting the critical current to $I_\mathrm{max}$.
+with the correction factor $f(g)\geq 1$, where $g\equiv |I_2|/I_c$.
+Although the leading term $I_c$ given by Eq.~\eqref{realIc} represents the dominant contribution for the maximum supercurrent, we observe that $I_2$ can increase $I_\mathrm{max}$ by up to $10\%$ for the lowest barrier heights used in unitary and BCS regimes, i.e., $f\approx1.1$.
+Therefore, we take into account the contribution of the second-harmonic Josephson current in all theory/experiment comparisons presented in the main text, evaluating the maximum supercurrent through Eq.~\eqref{Imax}.

-\paragraph*{Barrier depth of focus} Finally, since the depth of focus associated with the small width $w_0$ of the optical barrier is comparable to the thickness of our samples, we account for it in the evaluation of Eqs.~\eqref{realIc} and \eqref{2nd}.
+\paragraph*{Barrier depth of focus} Since the depth of focus associated with the small width $w_0$ of the optical barrier is comparable to the thickness of our samples, we account for it in the evaluation of Eqs.~\eqref{realIc} and \eqref{2nd}.
 Specifically, this is done by approximating the barrier propagation along the $z$-axis with that of a Gaussian mode, focused at the center of the cloud ($z=0$) where waist (height) is set to $w_0$ ($V_0$).
 For $z\neq0$ the barrier width varies as $w \approx w_0 \sqrt{1+(z/z_R)^2}$ and the height as $V(z) \approx V_0/\sqrt{1+ (z/z_R)^2}$, where $z_R=\frac{\pi w_{0}^2}{\lambda}$ is the Rayleigh length associated to $w_{0}$.